Mwarssame/FIREWALL-CONFIGURATION-BEST-PRACTICES/README.md

 ---

-## 9. 🏷️ Use Standardized Address Naming
+## 9. 🏷️ Use Standardised Address Naming

-- Use meaningful and standardized names for:
+- Use meaningful and standardised names for:
   - Hosts
   - Address groups
   - Zones